nuuuwan/news_lk3_data/README.md

 *2024-01-29 10:46:00* · [`adaderanalk`](https://www.adaderana.lk/news/96817/new-state-minister-of-plantation-industries-and-mahaweli-development-appointed-) · `en`

-Sri Lanka Podujana Peramuna (SLPP) Parliamentarian Lohan Ratwatte has been sworn in as the new State Minister of Plantation Industries and Mahaweli Development before President Ranil Wickremesinghe.
+Sri Lanka Podujana Peramuna (SLPP) Parliamentarian Lohan Ratwatte has been officially sworn in as the new State Minister of Plantation Industries and Mahaweli Development in the presence of President Ranil Wickremesinghe.

-He was sworn in to the position at the Presidential Secretariat, a short while ago, according to the President’s Media Division (PMD).
+The swearing-in ceremony was held at the Presidential Secretariat this morning (29) and attended by President’s Secretary Mr. Saman Ekanayake according to the President’s Media Division (PMD).

 ◼️